 The old style of kata and kumite is still taught, but remains largely unseen compared to what waits to be showcased in the 2020 Olympics.
 That said, there remains no lack of spirit, just less stitches and more teeth intact.
 If something good can be said for the new regulated style of karate competition, it is that only recently have the great number of the Okinawan and Japanese karate styles and groups seem to be finally working together.
 Nearly all these karate groups involved respect, or should respect, each other as holders of true traditional karate-do.

 Because Shotokan, and some other forms of traditional Japanese karate-do, was further advanced in Japan, the combative art evolved with the help of biological and medical sciences in Japanese universities.
 In this evolution of traditional karate, much profound in Shotokan, karate acquired a further devastating effect to adversaries.

 For those at the Shotokan Karate Dojo, the ASKF, and the many traditional karate-ka like us, train hard.
-Often seen mostly standing in a room in karate uniforms talking without much sweat, those who do not train hard accomplish little for what we aim.
+Often se standing in a room in karate uniforms talking without much sweat, those who do not train hard accomplish little for what we aim.
 For some of us hard and serious is the only way we know to train.
-Karate cannot be learned through means other than through physical training first, later accompanied by teaching, and even further academically.
+Karate cannot be learned through means other than physical training first, later accompanied by mental teaching, and even further academically.
 For our kind of karate, our karate peers in other true karate dojos, hard work and hard training is the only way.